cloudfoundry/diego-design-notes/migrating-to-diego.md

 Note: there are two valid values for `health_check_type`: `port` and `none`.  `port` is the default.

 The CLI team is working on a Diego plugin to make specifying/retrieving the healthcheck easier.
 The stories are [here](https://www.pivotaltracker.com/story/show/88725844) and [here](https://www.pivotaltracker.com/story/show/88725898).
 These instructions will be updated when the plugin is ready.

+### Recognizing capacity issues

+The Cloud Controller is responsible for scheduling applications on the DEAs.
+With Diego this responsibility shifts entirely to Diego.
+As a result, the Cloud Controller does not know, ahead of time, whether or not there is capacity to stage/run the application.
+Instead, this information (referred to as a placement error) is available *asynchronously* and comes from Diego via the `cf app` api.

+The CLI has already been updated to:

+- display placement error information when `cf app` is invoked
+- inform users when staging fails because of a placement error
+- inform users when `cf push` fails because the application cannot be placed

+> Currently, `cf apps` is misleading.
+It will show all instances as healthy even if some of them have a placement error.
+We intend to address this soon.

 ## Diego Deltas